 - Select the BizTalk Server for which you want to set up the monitoring on one of the components

-- Select the Alarm name (see Creating an alarm) from the drop down for which you would like to associate the alerts
+- In the top right corner of the page, select the Alarm name (see Creating an alarm) for which you would like to associate the alerts

 - In the list of system resources at the top, select Event Logs

-- Click Next to set up notifications when there are more than specific number of alerts/warnings
+- Click ⇒ to set up notifications when there are more than specific number of alerts/warnings.

 - Click OK to save the Event log alert information